 - Fewer syllables per word are preferable when possible.

-- Descriptive text - link text and page title of destination page should be related.
+- Link text and the page title of destination page should match or closely match.

-- If it's not a web page, indicate the type of file/format that is behind the link (video or audio, document download, etc.).
+- If the link does not go to a web page (HTML), indicate the type of file/format that is behind the link (video or audio, document download, etc.).

-- Do not put up print products as HTML without modifying content to be web content.
+- Do not put up print products as HTML without modifying the content for the web.